RCoelhojr/Absenteeism-HR-End-To-End-Project/README.md

         WHEN Education IN (1) THEN 'Bachelors'
         WHEN Education IN (2) THEN 'High School Graduate' WHEN Education IN (3) THEN 'Masters'
-        WHEN Education IN (4) THEN 'Doctorate or above' ELSE 'Unknown'
+        WHEN Education IN (4) THEN 'Doctorate or Above' ELSE 'Unknown'
     END AS Education_levels,
     Day_of_the_week,